OpenBB-finance/OpenBB/website/content/sdk/reference/forex/load.md

 ---
 title: load
-description: The page provides an explanation of the 'load' feature that is used to load forex data for two given symbols.
+description: "The page provides an explanation of the 'load' feature that is used to" load forex data for two given symbols.
 It includes the source code link and details about the parameters including to_symbol, from_symbol, resolution, interval, start_date, source, and verbose.